Chell0/Chell0/README.md

 ## Hello there 👋

-### A Self-taught Software Developer!!
+### I'm a Self-taught Software Developer

-- 🌱 currently learning everything 🤣
+- 🌱 I'm currently learning everything 🤣
-- 👯 looking forward to collaborate with other developers
+- 👯 I looking forward to collaborate with other developers
-- 🥅 2022 Goals: Finish **ALL** unfinished projects
+- 🥅 2022 Goals: Work **ALL** unfinished projects
 - ⚡ Fun fact: I love to watch and play football, cycle and gaming

 ---

-### Connect with me on:
+### Connect with me on

 [@Chell0](machelgabriel@gmail.com)